 The Unified Behavior Model (update):

-And yes—you guessed it— It remains unbroken, despite multiple attempts at falsification by prominent behavioral scientists.
+And yes—you guessed it— UBM remains unbroken, despite multiple attempts at falsification by prominent behavioral scientists.

 The tests keep coming.